I pulled something off so totally fun that I thought I’d share it with you.

 I’m part of a cooking club.
 We’ve talked about this before.
 My dear friend Sara is an original member with me.
 We go way back…like Destiny’s Child, X-files, pre American Idol way back.
 We went to college together.
 We waited tables together.
 We lived together.
 We were in each other’s weddings.
 You get it?
 She makes me happy.
 In fact, in this house we call her “Happy Sara.”
 Well, Happy Sara is having a baby!

 It was my month to host and I decided to have a surprise mini-shower the night of cooking club.
 After tossing around a few ideas, we decided on a baby book shower where we’d each give our favorite children’s book.
+Someone else even came up with the idea of giving baby gifts based on children’s books and themes, she even suggested we check out sites similar to Mommyhood101.com – you can see their reviews of baby products here.
 But then I went a little overboard, because that’s what I do.
 I made an entire menu based on children’s books.
 You guys, it was awesome.
 I’m a spaz.
 And it was awesome.

 So here’s what we ate and the books that I paired with each dish.